 and the calm is deep where the quiet waters flow

-He woke up to winter-light through the blinds of the bedroom window.
+Wei Wuxian woke up to winter-light filtering through the blinds of a bedroom window.
 He woke up to the awful feeling of sweat having cooled over his skin and made his hair greasy, like waking after a night breaking out of a fever.
 He moved one hand under the hot and heavy blanket spread over his body, and found that even this much effort was enough to shake him.
-He woke up to dryness between his legs, where blood and other fluid had crusted as he slept, and to echoes of great pain through all of his back and pelvis.
+The inside of his legs was dry where blood and other fluid had crusted as he slept, and echoes of great pain throbbed through all of his back and pelvis.

 He opened his eyes to the bleak and shadowed room, only traversed by daylight in lines of white over black wood.
 He breathed in the smell of persimmon and understood that the warmth around his unmoved hand was caused by someone else holding it.

 He tried to ask, “Why are you not hiding?”

 Except for that time in Lanling, Wen Qing had never not hidden her scent around him.
 She had brewed again the drugs she used for this purpose as soon as Wei Wuxian had taken her to safety, and distributed it to those in the Burial Mounds who, like her, desperately wished to hide.
 Her running out of the strong-smelling tonic had been the reason she and Wen Ning were discovered by Jin Zixun in the first place; Wei Wuxian could not imagine that she ever wanted to be out in the open again.